Web Publishing Replacement

 February 1, 2017: The NetFile web publishing service is considered deprecated.
 New NetIDs no longer receive www folders, and no new accounts will be added to the web servers.

-April 2, 2017: A new feature in EDS.nd.edu will allow site owners to specify a redirect for their nd.edu/~netid website.
+April 2, 2017: A new feature in EDS.nd.edu allows site owners to specify a redirect for their nd.edu/~netid website.
+Instructions here.

-April 18, 2017: Inactive websites that have not been updated in more than a year will be unpublished (but remain in the user's NetFile space).
-An email message will be sent to any site owner whose inactive site is on the list to be removed approximately two weeks in advance.
-The site owner can request that the site remain online as long as the request is received prior to April 18.
+April 18, 2017: Inactive websites that have not been updated in more than a year are unpublished (but remain in the user's NetFile space).
 After the site is unpublished, site owners can reactivate their sites through eds.nd.edu.

 June 30, 2017: The web servers will no longer support AFS connections to nd.edu/courses or any websites or content hosted in AFS.